-- 1. A Watershed Management Permit from either the District or an authorized municipality shall be required for any of the following projects: - A. Development within a Flood Protection Area; - B. Activities with a direct wetland impact; - B.C.
-Development with an indirect wetland impact; - C.D.
-Development of residential buildings within 100-feet of the regulatory floodplain; and - Development greater than 0.5 acre, unless the development solely involves one or more of the following: - (1) Single-family home development located outside of flood protection areas; - (2) Installation, renovation, or replacement of a septic system, potable water service line, or other utility to serve an existing structure, provided that the area is restored to existing grade and vegetative cover is restored; - (3) Excavation in public rights-of-way or public utility easements for the purpose of installing or maintaining utilities other than qualified sewer, provided that the area is restored to existing grade and vegetative cover is
+- 1. A Watershed Management Permit from either the District or an authorized municipality shall be required for any of the following projects: - A. Development within a Flood Protection Area; - B. Activities with a direct wetland impact; - C. Development with an indirect wetland impact; - D. Development of residential buildings or residential building foundation expansion within 100-feet of the regulatory floodplain; and - E. Development greater than or equal to one-half of an acre (0.5 acre), unless the development solely involves one or more of the following: - (1) Single-family home development located outside of flood protection areas; - (2) Right-of-way development when the new impervious area is less than one (1) acre.

-- restored.
-Utility excavation not requiring a Watershed Management Permit must install and maintain adequate sediment and erosion control; - (4) Maintenance activities, repair, or at-grade in-kind replacement of existing lawn areas not otherwise requiring a Watershed Management Permit, provided that the area is restored to existing grade and vegetative cover is restored; or - (5) Maintenance activities, repair, or in-kind replacement of existing impervious areas including, but not limited to, roadways or parking lots not otherwise requiring a Watershed Management Permit. - 2.
-A Watershed Management Permit from the District shall be required for any of the following projects: - A. Qualified sewer within a combined sewer area tributary to either a combined sewer or a waterway; - B. Qualified sewer within the District corporate limits or service agreements areas; - C. Direct connections to District interceptors, reservoirs, facilities, or TARP structures; - D. New or reconstructed outfalls to the waterways or Lake Michigan, within Cook County; - E. Reconfiguration of existing major or minor stormwater systems that alters the service area of a District permitted detention facility; and - F. Modifications to the control structure or storage volume of a District permitted detention facility.
+- (2)(3) Installation, renovation, or replacement of a septic system, potable water service line, or other utility to serve an existing structure, provided that the area is restored to existing grade and vegetative cover is restored; - (3)(4) Excavation in public rights-of-way or public utility easements for the purpose of installing or maintaining utilities other than qualified sewer, provided that the area is restored to existing grade and vegetative cover is restored.
+Utility excavation not requiring a Watershed Management Permit must install and maintain adequate soil erosion and sediment and erosion control; - (4)(5) Maintenance activities, repair, or at-grade in-kind replacement of existing lawn areas not otherwise requiring a Watershed Management Permit, provided that the area is restored to existing grade and vegetative cover is restored; or - (5)(6) Maintenance activities, repair, or in-kind replacement of existing impervious areas including, but not limited to, roadways or parking lots not otherwise requiring a Watershed Management Permit. - 2.
+A Watershed Management Permit from the District shall be required for any of the following projects: - A. Qualified sewer Qualified sewer within the District corporate limits, or service agreement areas; when located within a the combined sewer area or tributary to either a combined sewer or a waterway a District facility, or within a service agreement area; - B.A.
+Qualified sewer within the District corporate limits or service agreement areas; - C.B.
+Direct connections to District interceptors, reservoirs, facilities, or TARP structures; - D.C.
+New or reconstructed outfalls to the waterways designated in Appendix D or Lake Michigan, within Cook County; - E.D.
+Reconfiguration of existing major or minor stormwater systems that alters the Modification of greater than or equal to one-half of an acre (0.5 acre) to the detention service area of a District permitted detention facility or the major stormwater system; and - F.E.
+Modifications to the control structure, or storage volume of a District permitted detention facility facility configuration, or storage volume of a District permitted volume control facility, detention facility, or compensatory storage facility.